hphelion/documentation/network.howto.md

 		remove-network -id 12857174-99cf-40e9-999e-fb0fa2e84898

-### How to rename a network ### {#RenameNetCLI}

-You can change the name of a network, as needed.

-1. On a system configured to access the project, launch a Windows PowerShell window.

-	Select the shell appropriate to your system, either the 64-bit or 32-bit version.

-2. Enter the HP Cloud environment CLI by entering:

-	`cd HPCS:`

-3. Change the network name by executing the following command, using the appropriate values:

-	`update-network -id -n`

-	Where

-	id - The numeric ID of the network to rename.
-Do not use the network name.

-	n - The new name for the network.

-	The following example renames the specified network to Network1:

-		update-Network -id 12857174-99cf-40e9-999e-fb0fa2e84898 -n "Network1"

 ### How to specify a specific IP address ### {#IPCLI}

-The Networking service you to choose your own IP addressing scheme, even if your IP addresses overlap with other tenants.
+The Networking service allows you to choose your own IP addressing scheme, even if your IP addresses overlap with other tenants.

 The only time you can specify an address for a network is when you create the network.
 After the network is created, you cannot change the IP address.